wihal/basic-instalocker/README.md

 ## Build 🔨
 soon requirements.txt
-- **Can I get banned for using a Instalocker?**
-> It is **unlikely** to get banned by using an instalocker, because the instalocker doesn't read the game memory or make changes to the game files, and it doesn't abuse the Valorant API. **I do not guarantee that it will not get banned!**

 ----

 Valorant is a registered trademark of Riot Games, Inc. and is in no way affiliated with, associated with, or endorsed by Riot Games, Inc.